feamster/COS461-Public/assignments/assignment1/utm.md

 Consuming half of your Mac's cores and RAM is recommended)

-(tip#2: Sometimes your mouse might be trapped into the UTM window, press `option+command` to release it)
+(tip#2: Sometimes your mouse might be trapped into the UTM window, press `control+option` to release it)

 ### Step 3: Clone course Git repository

-ssh into the VM can run `git clone https://github.com/PrincetonUniversity/COS461-Public` to download the course files from GitHub.
+ssh into the VM and run `git clone https://github.com/PrincetonUniversity/COS461-Public` to download the course files from GitHub.

-`cd COS461-Public/assignments` to enter the course assignment directory.
+Then `cd COS461-Public/assignments` to enter the course assignment directory.

 ### Step 4: Setup programming environment

 (Also in the VM) Now run `./setup.sh` to setup the programming environment necessary for the assignments.
 This process could take up to 30 minutes to complete, depending on your VM hardware configuration.

 ### Step 5: Go back to the main README and follow Part B

 ### Notes:

-We are unable to find a seamless directory sharing solution for UTM.
+You can write the code either on your Mac or inside the VM, whichever way you feel most comfortable with, but the testing of the code must happen inside the VM.
+However, we are unable to find a seamless directory sharing solution for UTM.
 Unlike VirutalBox+Vagrant where the assignment directory is shared between the VM and the host, in UTM, you will need to manually sync up your assignment files.

 You can use `scp` to transmit files between your VM and Mac.
 For example, you edited the `server-c.c` file on your Mac and you want to test it inside the VM,